Melina Loeck

-Melina Loeck (/de/) is a German professional footballer who plays as a goalkeeper for Swedish club Hammarby, on loan from Brighton & Hove Albion of the Women's Super League.
+Melina Loeck (/de/) is a German professional footballer who plays as a goalkeeper for Women's Super League club Brighton & Hove Albion.

-Club career
+Career

 Loeck joined the VfL Wolfsburg youth team in 2016.

 On 31 December 2020, she signed for Kristianstads DFF.

-Brighton & Hove Albion

 On 22 January 2024, Brighton & Hove Albion announced the signing of Loeck from Kristianstads DFF, and made her Women's Super League debut on 28 April 2024 in a 1–1 draw against Tottenham Hotspur.

-On 1 August 2025, Loeck signed a new contract with Brighton & Hove Albion and then joined Hammarby until 1 January 2026.
+On 1 August 2025, Loeck signed a new contract with Brighton & Hove Albion and then joined Hammarby until 1 January 2026.Loeck had her loan spell with Hammarby extended until 30 June 2026.